How does a lucky charm become lucky?

 Will something like an evil eye or hamsa amulet protect me from a virus?

-Great question-- will an amulet protect me during a time of crisis such as the virus in the world right now in 2020?
+Great questions-- will an amulet protect me during a time of crisis such as the covid pandemic?

 Will an evil eye charm watch over and make sure nothing harms me?